 I am so tired of hearing about Longhorn.
 It’s a shame that the blogs that are updating most frequently in the last few weeks are the ones from the .NET-praising crowd.
-Information addiction can be a painful thing somethings.
+Information addiction can be a painful thing sometimes.
 My inspiration for this rant comes from this article.

 Anyways, I hate to burst everyone’s bubble, but it seems like all of the arguments I’m hearing were made a few years back.
 What was that technology again?
 Oh yeah, XML.